bradeneast/bradeneast.com/src/blog/Change the color of list markers with just CSS.md

     <li style="list-style-type: disc">1 Tbsp ground flaxseed</li>
 </ul>

-That's right.
-You're getting a bonus waffle recipe out of this.
 By default, the list marker inherits the text color of the list item.
 But how would we change the color of HTML list markers to make them match our theme color?
 We have 2 pure CSS options:

 ## Option 1: A pseudo element